 The 4-Way Optimization tool worked flawlessly to deliver a nice overall tune, but we can always do better, or so we think by manually tuning the system.
 Under the TPU section of the main window we can adjust the CPU ratio, CPU Strap settings, voltages by manual or adaptive modes, save and load profiles, as well as get into the warning setting mode by clicking the arrow in the bottom left CPU speed window.
 Here you can set the warning thresholds for voltages, temperatures, fan speeds, and set the desired temperature display by unit type, Fahrenheit or Celsius.

 The EPU tab is all about managing the power profiles and rules for the system.
-There are four preset profiles under EPU: Auto, High Performance where power consumption is not a large concern, Max Power Saving, and Away modes that are designed to minimize the power profile by adjusting sleep timers, fan speeds, and the wattage level to run the processor at, in this case the applied wattage is 42W or half of the 84W TDP of the installed i7 4770K.
-Be aware that setting the wattage level will reduce the overall CPU speed and system performance as you might expect.
+There are four preset profiles under EPU: Auto, High Performance where power consumption is not a large concern, Max Power Saving, and Away modes that are designed to minimize the power profile by adjusting sleep timers, fan speeds, and the wattage level to run the processor at, Be aware that setting the wattage level will reduce the overall CPU speed and system performance as you might expect.

 Digi+ Power Control allows the user to set Load Line Calibration levels, CPU Current controls, Active Frequency switching, and CPU Phase control for the CPU with Current controls, Voltage phase, and frequency controls for the ultimate in manual tuning.
 If manually tuning the system is not your bag then the 4-Way optimization tool takes care of it for you.
 ASUS' auto rules are setup to deliver the best possible performance without any user interaction.